huggingface/diffusers/examples/advanced_diffusion_training/README_flux.md

 When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.
 Note also that we use PEFT library as backend for LoRA training, make sure to have `peft>=0.6.0` installed in your environment.

+### Target Modules
+When LoRA was first adapted from language models to diffusion models, it was applied to the cross-attention layers in the Unet that relate the image representations with the prompts that describe them.
+More recently, SOTA text-to-image diffusion models replaced the Unet with a diffusion Transformer(DiT).
+With this change, we may also want to explore applying LoRA training onto different types of layers and blocks.
+To allow more flexibility and control over the targeted modules we added `--lora_layers`- in which you can specify in a comma seperated string the exact modules for LoRA training.
+Here are some examples of target modules you can provide:
+- for attention only layers: `--lora_layers="attn.to_k,attn.to_q,attn.to_v,attn.to_out.0"`
+- to train the same modules as in the fal trainer: `--lora_layers="attn.to_k,attn.to_q,attn.to_v,attn.to_out.0,attn.add_k_proj,attn.add_q_proj,attn.add_v_proj,attn.to_add_out,ff.net.0.proj,ff.net.2,ff_context.net.0.proj,ff_context.net.2"`
+- to train the same modules as in ostris ai-toolkit / replicate trainer: `--lora_blocks="attn.to_k,attn.to_q,attn.to_v,attn.to_out.0,attn.add_k_proj,attn.add_q_proj,attn.add_v_proj,attn.to_add_out,ff.net.0.proj,ff.net.2,ff_context.net.0.proj,ff_context.net.2,norm1_context.linear, norm1.linear,norm.linear,proj_mlp,proj_out"`
+> [!NOTE]
+> `--lora_layers` can also be used to specify which **blocks** to apply LoRA training to.
+To do so, simply add a block prefix to each layer in the comma seperated string:
+> **single DiT blocks**: to target the ith single transformer block, add the prefix `single_transformer_blocks.i`, e.g. - `single_transformer_blocks.i.attn.to_k`
+> **MMDiT blocks**: to target the ith MMDiT block, add the prefix `transformer_blocks.i`, e.g. - `transformer_blocks.i.attn.to_k`
+> [!NOTE]
+> keep in mind that while training more layers can improve quality and expressiveness, it also increases the size of the output LoRA weights.

 ### Pivotal Tuning (and more)
 **Training with text encoder(s)**